Ohtani hits 2-run single as Cobb, Angels blank A's 4-0 - WHIZ News

 TROUT’S INFLUENCE

-Trout is attending the Angels home games for now as he recovers from a strained right calf that he injured last week and will keep the three-time AL MVP out six to eight weeks.
+Trout is attending home games for now as he recovers from a strained right calf that he injured last week and will keep the three-time AL MVP out six to eight weeks.

 “He’s a great cheerleader.
 After we win he’s in the line all the time,” Maddon said.
 “He attends the meetings, he’s doing everything right.
 Our goal is to stay in the hunt somehow until he returns.
 Believe me, a lot of time spent mentally trying to understand how we maintain with this group here and Houston and a lot of the good teams that we’re going to be playing.”